Canadian indie developer Thunder Lotus reveals new game, 33 Immortals

 Thunder Lotus, the Canadian indie developer behind Spiritfarer, announced its new game at the 2023 Xbox Games Showcase.
 33 Immortals is a top-down co-op combat game where up to 33 people can play together at once.

 We can expect the game sometime in 2024, but no specific release date has been given.
+33 Immortals will be available in Early Access, and players can sign up for it on Thunder Lotus’ website.

 Face the Wrath of God.#33immortals is a co-op action-roguelike for 33 players.
 Pick-up and raid, cooperate to survive hordes of monsters and rise above the Almighty.